priyapower/b2-mid-mod/BRAINSTORM.md

 - DONE: DB Creation: JOIN - SurgeryDoctor (SURGERY, DOCTOR)
     - belongs to surgery
     - belongs to doctor

-1. Spec Feature: User Story 1 - Surgery Index
+- DONE: Spec Feature: User Story 1 - Surgery Index
     - Can see titles (normal database)
     - Can see names of all doctors performing that surgery (JOINS)
     - titles are names that link to show page

 1. Spec Feature: User Story 2 - Surgery Show Page
     - Click on title to get here from index page
     - Can see title and operating room of surgery (normal database)